UofL to assume KentuckyOne Louisville assets

 14.¬†¬† ¬†Q: Will Jewish Hospital retain its name and commitment to health care in the Jewish faith traditions?

-A: As was the case when CHI originally purchased Jewish Hospital, UofL Health is not changing the name of Jewish Hospital.
-Since 1905, the Jewish Hospital name has stood for excellence in health care and it will remain in place.
-While the hospital has not been managed by the Jewish faith, UofL Health will honor the traditions and culture of Jewish Hospital.
+A: Because Jewish Hospital will be aligned with UofL Hospital, sharing management staff and a joint strategic vision, we are anticipating a change in the name of Jewish Hospital.
+Since 1905, the Jewish Hospital name has stood for excellence in health care.
+Working in collaboration with Jewish Heritage Fund for Excellence we will develop a new name to honor this rich history and reflect the new alignment.
+Any new name change will be announced before the final transition.
+While the hospital has not been managed by the Jewish faith, UofL Health will honor the traditions and culture of Jewish Hospital. (updated 10-24-19)

 15.¬†¬† ¬†Q: Do you anticipate any reduction or change in services available to the community at these facilities?